Today we talk about shopping with intention and why it is crucial to a smooth-running, waste-free kitchen.

 Intention is the opposite of impulse.
 Impulse buying is what you do when you don’t have a clear idea about your meal plans for the next several days.
 You just pick random stuff from the store shelves and fridges.
 Maybe several types of cheese and some cold cuts.
 Perhaps some grapes and some tomatoes and also lettuce salad.

-Psychology describes impulse shopping behaviour as “spontaneous and without much reflection”, whilst the consumer is said to be experiencing “a sudden and strong urge to buy”.
-The findings of Wageningen University report suggest that people who have a greater tendency to make impulsive purchases, waste more food.
+Psychology describes impulse shopping behavior as “spontaneous and without much reflection”, whilst the consumer is said to be experiencing “a sudden and strong urge to buy”.
+The findings of the Wageningen University report suggest that people who have a greater tendency to make impulsive purchases, waste more food.

 We see several main reasons for this consequence.